This post contains affiliate links. For more information, please see my disclosures here.

 I used glitter HTV on this piece with the Mandalorian and the child so I didn’t have to position the stars individually.
 However, you could also choose to do this with layered cardstock or as a print then cut.
 Before applying the HTV, I preheated the EasyPress Mat so the HTV would uncurl and lay flat.
-I used a Cricut Iron-On Protective Sheet over it to protect the vinyl.
-You can also use parchment paper or a Teflon sheet.
+Use parchment paper or a Teflon sheet between the press and the HTV.
 I used the Interactive Heat Guide instructions for glitter iron-on on cardstock, and pressed for 30 seconds at 290 degrees.

 I went ahead and assembled the Santa hats and glued them to the black and white layer before finally attaching it the whole picture to the card base with my tape runner.